segelmark/udacity-full-stack-projects/projects/02_trivia_api/backend/README.md

 The Full Stack Trivia is offered to you as a RESTful API running on a Python based FLASK server.

-Follow below instruction or head down to the (API documentation)[#api-documentation] to see what this powerful Trivia API is capable of.
+Follow below instruction or head down to the [API documentation](#api-documentation) to see what this powerful Trivia API is capable of.

 ## Getting Started